Hair product build up and styling mistakes causing dandruff

 HAIR STYLING PRODUCTS AND SENSITIVE SCALP

-If you don’t get rid of excess styling products in your hair, it can break down and irritate your scalp.
+If you don’t get rid of excess styling products in your hair, it can break down and cause discomfort on your scalp.

-Just about any styling product can irritate a sensitive scalp – it all depends on what ingredients you’re sensitive to.
+Just about any styling product can trigger discomfort on a sensitive scalp – it all depends on what ingredients you’re sensitive to.

 It’s often a case of trial and error.
 You can’t always know for sure how a certain product is going to affect your scalp, so you may need to try a few different things to work out what’s best for you.